Review by Alyx Jones

 For someone with very little musical training (Toby played piano as a youngster), the amount of music created for this game is wonderful.
 Not to mention the use of leitmotifs that were then brought together in one of the game’s final boss fights, a lovely sonic way of tying the entire games journey together.
 Fox also says that he composed the music before programming any of the gameplay as the music shaped how the scenes were put together.
 It’s worth looking at how a game developer places music early in the process of the game, when he is the sole creator, compared to how music may often be added much later in development.

 Toby Fox is an unlikely composer to reach fame, but he certainly does an amazing job of the music on a pretty small budget.
 He used FL Studio to create the music for Undertale, and this is fairly unusual for composers, as the older versions, formerly known as “FruityLoops” was a MIDI drum machine and went through a long series of updates to get it close to an industry standard DAW (Digital Audio Workstation).
-It used to have a reputation as a piece of software mainly used by DJs or hip hop producers, but nowadays has increased in popularity as the price has been driven up to compete with DAWs such as Logic and Cubase.
+It used to have a reputation as a piece of software mainly used by DJs or hip hop producers, but nowadays has increased in popularity as the price has been driven up to compete with DAWs such as Logic and Cubase, with some people buying custom builds such as Fierce Music PCs.
 Fox says that “Most of Undertale’s music was made using free soundfonts and synths, but everyone likes it.”
 It is a really interesting use of less popular pieces of software and maximising his budget by hunting down free to use sounds.
 It just goes to show you don’t necessarily need a massive budget, expensive sound libraries or even formal music training in order to create something that the players will enjoy.
 That doesn’t mean that it’s not hard work, but let’s champion the underdog here and bring hope that game music is an accessible career to any walk of life, with enough determination and passion!

 This game is an absolutely awesome piece of work.
 If you like RPGs, or even if you don’t, you might discover a love for Undertale.
 Your own style of gameplay and ending, with a really awesome soundtrack, all for the price of £6.99 on Steam.